prathj/AmongUsCalculator/README.md

 # AmongUsCalculator

 Does not contain all the smaller files needed to run the website, however all the manually written code is in here.
-The calculator is not fully accurate yet.
+The calculator is not fully functional yet.

+Link to raw dataset: https://www.kaggle.com/ruchi798/among-us-dataset